Crest and scale terminology

 These ‘sails’ are formed by skin stretched over long vertebral neural spines.

-Some authors refer to them as dorsolateral spines (Schertz, Köhler, Rakotoarison, Glaw & Vences 2019;) (Necas, Schmidt 2004, in stump-tailed chameleons) or as laterovertebral scales (Crottini 2012).
+Some authors refer to them as paravertebral tubercles ( Klaver), while most refer to them as dorsolateral spines/tubercles (Schertz, Köhler, Rakotoarison, Glaw & Vences 2019;) (Necas, Schmidt 2004, in stump-tailed chameleons).

 Pelvic spiny scales